 When Should You Hire a Dedicated Software Development Team?

 The dedicated team model is not a perfect fit for all projects.
 However, this model goes well with long-term initiatives that require a lot of shaping and collective effort from both the development team and stakeholders.
-You can use dedicated software development to your advantage in the following situations:
+Having dedicated software development teams proves effective in the following cases:

 Dedicated development benefits emerging businesses that need a head start in their niche.
-A dedicated development team can transform a business idea into an invented product ready for the market.
+A dedicated development team can transform a business idea into an invented product ready for the market and take over the entire software development process.

-Product-market fit, discovery stage, idea validation, and other development stages fall on the dedicated software development team, while startup owners can focus on fundraising, marketing, and other business processes.
+The discovery stage, MVP development and other development stages fall on the dedicated software development team, while startup owners can focus on fundraising, marketing, and other business processes.
 Also, hiring a dedicated development team helps startups secure a smooth-running team, minimize hiring costs, and roll out the product faster.

 Projects with vague requirements

-The dedicated team model covers the discovery stage, which includes thorough market research, audience and competitor analysis, and other deliverables that lead to accurate project requirements.
+A dedicated software development team can cover the discovery stage, which includes thorough market research, audience and competitor analysis, and other deliverables that lead to accurate project requirements.

 The dedicated team model is also suitable for projects with no general concept or final vision that can expand into something different in the future.
 Since the development team manages the project throughout its whole lifecycle, it will be easier and quicker to change the vectors of the development.
 Deep project expertise also helps the dedicated team to introduce tactical shifts with little disruption to the application’s infrastructure.